Description

 Warden, V., Hurley, A. C., & Volicer, L. (2003).
 Development and psychometric evaluation of the Pain Assessment in Advanced Dementia (PAINAD) scale.
 Journal of Pain and Symptom Management, 26(5), 409–418.

-Horgas, A. L., & Abadley, C. (2005).
+Horgas, A. L., & Badley, C. (2005).
 Assessment of pain in persons with dementia.
-In: Pain Management in the Elderly (pp. 71–90).
+In Pain Management in the Elderly (pp. 71–90).
 Springer.

 Herr, K., & Titler, M. G. (2004).
 Pain assessment in persons with dementia.
-In: Comprehensive Geriatric Assessment (pp. 140–160).
+In Comprehensive Geriatric Assessment (pp. 140–160).
 Oxford University Press.

 Ferrell, B. A., & Coyle, N. (2008).
 Pain assessment and management in the elderly.
 Journal of Pain and Symptom Management, 35(5), 442–452.